What is an SDR?

 As organizations operate in different ways, the distinction between the varied roles, skills, and talents of BDRs, SDRs, and AEs can be confusing.
 We’re here to help you understand the differences, some subtle and some less so.

-You need to be able to go through all the initial qualification phases effectively, otherwise you risk passing bad leads further along and wasting an AE’s time.
-The skills here involve knowing what the right questions to ask are, and just as importantly, when to ask them.
+Lead qualification mastery comes first.
+You'll need to go through initial qualification phases effectively—otherwise you risk passing bad leads further along and wasting an AE's time.
+This involves knowing what questions to ask and, just as importantly, when to ask them.

-Additionally, as well as learning to qualify leads, you build foundational skills and knowledge.
-An inbound rep will learn to give product overviews and understand an ideal customer profile (ICP).
-However, as Gail explains, the role is limited.
+Product knowledge builds naturally as you progress.
+An SDR learns to give product overviews and understand the ideal customer profile (ICP).
+However, as Gail explains, the role has its limits:

 You learn your ICP and all of the qualification questions, and then you say 'yes, Chloe, you sound like a great fit.
 I'm going to set you up with a call with Joe (who is an AE).
 Joe, he's going to walk you through the product'

-While being an inbound rep has its challenges and a learning curve, usually the next step in the sales career ladder is to go outbound, which Gail thinks ‘is harder because you have to know where to target’.
+While being an SDR has its challenges and learning curve, it's typically the first step in your sales career progression.
+The next step usually involves moving to outbound prospecting, which Gail thinks 'is harder because you have to know where to target'.
+In comparison, inbound leads have already had some contact with your organization—whether filling out a form, downloading content, or calling your sales team directly.

 Jonathan Tavella, Sales Enablement and Operations Analyst, EMEA at Wasabi Technologies, says: